 An indoor trampoline park is practically every kids dream come true, and with tons of connected trampolines, foam pits and a dunk court, it’s a fun and unique way to spend a few hours.
 Kids will absolutely love the ability to jump around freely and do flips with their friends, and parents will love how much energy they’ll exert while doing it.
 Oh, and there’s also a designated kids court for anyone under 46”.
 For more information, such as hours and pricing, click here.

 Along with the David Street Station splash pad opening back up, the Casper Aquatics Center, Mike Sedar Aqua Park and the Marion Kreiner Pool will also be open through the summer.
-The indoor waterpark at the aquatics center is a hit amongst the kids, and parents can exercise in the lap pool or relax in the hot tub while they are there.
+The indoor water park at the aquatics center is a hit among the kids, and parents can exercise in the lap pool or relax in the hot tub while they are there.
 Mike Sedar Aqua Park and the Marion Kreiner Pool are both great places for kids to enjoy a refreshing swim outdoors, and the city is taking extra precautions to keep everyone safe by closing for a short period every two hours to clean.
 For more information on the swimming facilities and their safety guidelines, click here.

 Always remember that if all else fails, Casper has a lot of great outdoor recreation for families to enjoy at anytime.
 Whether it’s hiking the bridle trail, going for a picnic on the mountain or floating the North Platte River, an outdoor adventure is a great way to spend some time out of the house.